alvarvelazquezdeleonlavarrios/Minecraft-Infernal-Mobs-Data-Pack-Edition/README.md

 The main person of the original idea.
 Thanks to its [mod's main code](https://github.com/AtomicStryker/atomicstrykers-minecraft-mods/tree/1.19/InfernalMobs), I was able to code the majority of this data pack.

 - **[BigPapi13](https://github.com/BigPapi13):**
-For giving me the idea to develop some skills that involves physical movements to the player (blastoff and gravity) with the Creepers' explotions method from its [Delta](https://github.com/BigPapi13/Delta) data pack project and its [How to Give Players Motion with Commands | Minecraft Tutorial](https://www.youtube.com/watch?v=c4cnUvu4EJQ) video.
+For giving me the idea to develop some skills that involves physical movements to the player (blastoff and gravity) with the Creepers' explosions method from its [Delta](https://github.com/BigPapi13/Delta) data pack project and its [How to Give Players Motion with Commands | Minecraft Tutorial](https://www.youtube.com/watch?v=c4cnUvu4EJQ) video.

 - **[Legitimoose](https://www.youtube.com/@Legitimoose):**
 For his [Datapack Tutorial](https://www.youtube.com/playlist?list=PLpjtAMQmETlSOZzZbQOmoU87js78dZGbO) playlist on YouTube, for helping me to understand the syntax of Minecraft commands, mainly about the use of NBT Data.